 - Set reorder points for each SKU based on the quantity at which you wish to be alerted to restock inventory

 - Merging the same product across ecommerce platforms

-- Kitting SKUs to assemble them a certain way before they are shipped to customers
+- Full kitting SKUs and assembling them a certain way before they are shipped to customers

 Overall, 3PLs use SKUs to not only keep track of your inventory, but also to offer customized and in-depth analytics and services for your ecommerce business.